 Something as complex, central and beautiful as the church requires health across every aspect.
 Many churches are unbalanced, having prioritised health in some areas whilst neglecting others.
 Unfortunately, much like the human body, sickness left untreated in one part begins to affect all others.
 We owe it to the church, and the world, to be the best we can be because we showcase Jesus.
 How are we presenting him to planet Earth?

-To find out today how healthy your church is, take the free Church Health Assessment.
+To find out today how healthy your church is, take one of my free Church Health Assessments.